stdarg/Node20Min/07_Sockets/README.md

 }, 1000);
 ```

-The UDP example shows how an appilcation using UDP is neither client nor server.
+The UDP example shows how an application using UDP is neither client nor server.
 It's just a set of peers.
-Here, we create the UDP socket, handle 'message'
+Here, we create the UDP socket, handle `message`
 (input) events, then bind the port to listen and, once bound, set the socket to
 broadcast.